Becoming the Boss

 Things Change

 Unfortunately, your working relationships will change when you become a boss.
 If they didn’t, then you wouldn’t be doing your job very well.
 This doesn’t mean that you can’t maintain friendships with your colleagues but you both need to respect the new dynamic.
-If both parties can accept this then it will still be possible to be sociable and friendly.
-You must be sure that you aren’t seen to be showing any favouritism to your friends though, so be careful about the decisions you make.
+If both parties can accept this, it will still be possible to be sociable and friendly.
+You must be sure that you aren’t seen to be showing any favouritism to your friends, though, so be careful about the decisions you make.

 Trial And Error